-- High number of cell turnover → increased uric acid
+- High cell turnover → increased uric acid

-- ( ), ( ): Additional genetic mutations may cause polycythemia vera to transition to other hematological diseases.
+- , ( ): Additional genetic mutations may cause polycythemia vera to transition to other hematologic diseases.

-- Myelofibrosis: fibrotic transformation of the bone marrow
+- Post-polycythemia vera myelofibrosis: fibrotic transformation of the bone marrow

 We list the most important complications.
 The selection is not exhaustive.

 - Without treatment: mortality within 2 years of diagnosis (typically due to thrombotic complications)

 - With treatment: median survival of 13.5 years; 24 years in those diagnosed before 60 years of age